omarhamdy4/Transcriptomics/miRNA-Seq/Script/miRNA seq Analysis Pipeline.md

 # miRNA seq Analysis Pipeline
 ***
->#### This notebook demonstrates a step-by-step workflow for secondary analyzing miRNA-seq data using DESeq2.
+>#### This notebook demonstrates a step-by-step workflow for secondary analysis of miRNA-seq data using DESeq2.
 The analysis includes preprocessing the expression matrix & metadata, identifying differentially expressed miRNAs (DEMs), and Plotting important figures such as volcano plots, PCA, Heatmap, and ROC curve.
 ## The Workflow goes as follow:

 ![miRNA-seq Analysis Pipeline template](https://github.com/user-attachments/assets/12bb54ac-9f52-4970-bf88-5886f1981a69)